Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 # Four key things

-I think we can focus on four key things today, and for the rest of this talk, I’m going to run us through them in detail with a little progress thing, so you know roughly how much longer you have to endure me for.
+I think we can focus on four key things today, and for the rest of this piece, I’m going to run us through them in detail with a little progress thing, so you know roughly how much longer you have to endure me for.

 ![Don’t panic, Communicate, Consistency, Simplification](https://res.cloudinary.com/andybelldesign/image/upload/c_scale,f_auto,w_1400/v1568725444/keeping-it-simple-with-css-that-scales/presentation.013_wwombv.png)

-I could package this up as _DCSS_ and really mop up the upvotes on that orange website, right?
+I could package this up as _DCCS_ and really mop up the upvotes on that orange website, right?

 Anyway, let’s dive in.